Brad-Edwards/atm_fullstack/README.md

 Github: https://github.com/Brad-Edwards/atm_fullstack\
 License: MIT

-First of all, thank you for the opportunity to do this project for Ensemble Systems.
-And thank you even more for taking the taking to review it.

 ## Back End - Python, django

 The back end was implemented in Python using django to take advantage of its excellent CRUD support,